abiemrzky/abiemrzky/README.md

 ### Hi, Welcome!
-You can see my name, on your left monitor.
+You can see my name, on your left.
 ---
 I'm a FrontEnd Developer. <br>
 Sometime i like to create a design, vector design.<br>